 A trip to Spiti Valley in February is certainly one of the most adventurous journeys that you will ever take to the Himalayas.
-However, as this article explains you should not get inspired by the Instagram pictures.
+However, as this article explains, you should not get inspired by the Instagram pictures.
 Leaving without planning to such a desolate place in such cold conditions can be a messy affair.

-The trip to Spiti Valley in February requires sheer physical and mental strength and endurance to do such a trip.
+The trip to Spiti Valley in February requires sheer physical and mental strength and endurance to make such a trip.
 Knowledge never killed anyone hence you should be informed and well prepared to get the most out of your adventure trip to Spiti Valley.

 If you have any questions, please free to ask them in the comments section of the article.
 And in case one of your friends or family are traveling to Spiti Valley in February, do not forget to share this article with them.
-I will look forward to reading your adventures of Spiti Valley winter trip in the comments.
+I will look forward to reading your adventures on the Spiti Valley winter trip in the comments.